In this topic:

 SELECT * FROM events

-Once you have been streaming for awhile, you will likely have a lot of small files in the table.
-If you want to improve the speed of read queries, you can use
+Once you have performed multiple changes to a table, you might have a lot of small files.
+To improve the speed of read queries, you can use

 OPTIMIZE to collapse small files into larger ones:

 To improve read performance further, you can co-locate related information in the same set of files by Z-Ordering.
 This co-locality is automatically used by Delta Lake data-skipping algorithms to dramatically reduce the amount of data that needs to be read.
 To Z-Order data, you specify the columns to order on in the

 ZORDER BY clause.
 For example, to co-locate by